einSelbst/overnext/README.md

 ### Typescript Barrel

 Using an `index.ts` file to bundle multiple submodules is called 'Barreling'.
-This can cause circular dependency issues as it happened for me because I was using the `env.config` insided `seo.config`.
+This can cause circular dependency issues as it happened to me because I was using the `env.config` inside of `seo.config`.
 Also it might affect Webpack's ability to chunk the code.

 - [Gitbook on barrel](https://basarat.gitbook.io/typescript/main-1/barrel)
--

 ### Linter